Quasiparticle Cosmology

 where $u^\mu$ is the fluid four-velocity.
 According to Eqs.~\eqref{P_fin} and \eqref{rho_fin}, the energy momentum tensor of the quasiparticle system takes the form

-Comparing the r.h.s. of the above equation with that of Eq.~\eqref{einstein_eqn_vac}, we find that $B(T)$ is equivalent to $\rho_\lambda$.
-It is important to note that this framework provides a mechanism to quantify vacuum energy contribution to $\rho_\lambda$ required to establish the thermodynamic consistency of a system of quasiparticles.
-We emphasize that the thermodynamics of any system is governed by the thermal mass of the constituents.
-Therefore it is important to consider the thermal mass effects while considering the evolution of the universe.
-The requirement of thermodynamic consistency automatically quantifies vacuum contribution to $\rho_\lambda$ and provides a natural mechanism.
-This mechanism may prove to be useful in addressing the fine tuning problem of the cosmological constant.
-In the next section, we demonstrate the application of our framework to extract the value of $B(T)$ in the context of cosmology.
+Comparing the r.h.s. of the above equation with that of Eq.~\eqref{einstein_eqn_vac}, we find that $B(T)$ is equivalent to $\rho_\Lambda$.
+It is important to note that this framework provides a mechanism to quantify thermal vacuum contribution to $\rho_\Lambda$ required to establish thermodynamic consistency of a system of quasiparticles.
+In the following, we verify our framework in the context of interacting scalar field theory.